palower/starter-kit/README.md

-# React Starter Kit
+# FED Starter Kit
-This project is a ReactJS accelerator built based on commonly used functionality from previous projects.
+This project is a FED accelerator built based on commonly used functionality from previous projects.
 The repo is meant to get a dev (and team) quickly up and running with a base level of tools.

 ## Tech used
 - HTML